2025 Endorsements | CFE PAC

 This year there are several special Congressional elections, state legislative races in New Jersey and Virginia, and municipal elections across the country.
 See what is on your ballot using the League of Women Voter's Vote411.

-Our PAC is proud to endorse the following candidates in Arizona, California, Florida, Illinois, Michigan, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, Texas, Virginia, Washington, and Wisconsin for the 2025 elections.
+Our PAC is proud to endorse the following candidates in Arizona, California, Colorado, Florida, Illinois, Michigan, New Hampshire, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, Texas, Virginia, Washington, and Wisconsin for the 2025 elections.
 In addition to your vote, you should invest in your preferred candidates with your financial support and volunteer time.
 You can make a donation to our PAC here.

 Paul Chakalian is running for Congress in California’s 23rd District.
 This is an early endorsement for a 2026 contest to unseat Republican incumbent, Jay Obernolte, who won in 2024 with 60% of the vote.
 So far, there are four Democrats in this race.
 Chakalian is a small business owner, community advocate, and an agnostic.